 - Soup broth

 Brady can eat whatever he wants.
 Personal diet plans are personal, and he can do whatever he wants with his plate.
-But promoting his personal diet as a prescription for achieving “a lifetime of sustained peak performance” is false and reckless.
+But Tom Brady’s book promoting his personal diet as a prescription for achieving “a lifetime of sustained peak performance” is dangerous.
 The diet program he prescribes is incredibly restrictive, and cannot be considered healthy or reasonable for the vast majority of people.

 Boys and men get eating disorders